 Since it takes time to drain and refill a hot tub after every use, or even every week and it will wear down your heating unit, not to mention your water bill will increase like skyrocket.
 That's why they make chemicals, the same for pools, to keep you hot tubs clean and healthy.
 These chemical levels will need to be tested often to maintain efficiency.
 The better care of your hot tub you take, the longer it will last.

 If your hot tub spa filter is dirty it can reduce the water flow and overall performance.
-Filters are expensive and you do not need to replace the filter every time
+Filters are expensive and you do not need to replace the filter every time it gets dirty.
+There are special hot tub filter cleaners on the market that allow you to re-use the filter.
+After a year it is generally advised that you purchase a new one.

 Generally you should drain and clean inside part of your hot tub every three months.
 Do not clean the interior acrylic with a corrosive cleaning product.
 Mild bathroom cleaner that doesn't contain excess soap will suffice.
 Use a sponge to wipe inside and out and be sure to rinse it thoroughly.